Why Should a Patient Consider a Brow Lift?

-There are three main types of this procedure.
-The first is called a “hairline”, and is performed though an incision placed at the front of the hairline.
+There are three main types of brow lifts.
+The first is called a hairline brow lift and is performed though an incision placed at the front of the hairline.
 This lift is best used for patients that have very prominent foreheads and significant excess skin with deep wrinkles.
 It should not be performed in patients with very low hairlines, small foreheads, or a receding hairline.

-The second type is called a “coronal”, and involves an incision that is placed in the hair bearing portion of the scalp.
+The second type is called a coronal brow lift and involves an incision that is placed in the hair bearing portion of the scalp.
 The scar is camouflaged by the hair.
 It is best used for patients with significant excess skin and deep wrinkles that have shorter foreheads or in those that have receding hairlines.

-The third type is an “endoscopic”.
+The third type of brow lift is an endoscopic brow lift.
 It is performed through three small incisions within the hair bearing skin.
 The scars are shorter than with other methods of lifting the brow.
 It is best used for patients with mild to moderate forehead wrinkles.
 It is the only option for patients that with significant hair loss from balding.

 Are There Minimally Invasive Ways to Lift the Brow?

-Dr. Obaid is a plastic surgeon who specializes in endoscopic browlifts.
-This procedure is performed through three small incisions that are hidden in the hair.
+Our board-certified plastic surgeons have extensive experience with endoscopic brow lifts.
+An endoscopic brow lift is performed through three small incisions that are hidden in the hair.
 A camera is then inserted into the forehead that is used to guide two small instruments that are used to free the brows to allow them to be lifted.
 Because the incisions are smaller, the they are much more easily disguised and the recovery process can be easier.

-Dr. Obaid will discuss your concerns with you and examine your forehead.
-He will discuss all of the different options with you.
+During your free consultation at our office in Southlake or Plano, our plastic surgeons will discuss all of the brow lift options with you.
 He will then design the operation that is perfect for YOU!
+Call 817-416-8080 today for an appointment at our Dallas-area office.